nordic-institute/X-Road/src/centralserver/admin-service/application/src/intTest/README.md

 * Scenario steps should be easily readable.
 Avoid hard-coding data in step definition, if possible expose it in scenario.
 * Mark scenarios which alter application state (ex: database) as @Modifying.
+* Scenarios cannot be tightly coupled.
+Scenario cannot depend on data which was added be another scenario.

 ### Scenario tagging